emcmanus/flashsdl/README.markdown

 or

-2) Edit Alchemy/achacks/sdl-config to return the proper paths to libSDL.a and the headers.
+2) Edit `Alchemy/achacks/sdl-config` to return the proper paths to `libSDL.a` and the SDL headers.
 When you've done this wrong, your application's ./configure will probably let you know.

 ##Porting your SDL application to FlashSDL###